This post may contain affiliate links. You can view my full disclosure here.

 The Girl Who Kicked The Hornet’s Nest is the third book in the Millenium series.
 The second book was probably my favorite, but this one didn’t disappoint!
 While the first and second books are two different stories, this one is a continuation of the second.
 It deals with the aftermath of the previous story and it all sort of comes to a conclusion.
 I don’t want to go into any more detail in case anyone is planning to read the series, haha.
 But it was good!
 I don’t think I’ll continue the series because every book after this was written by a different author.
 But I’m happy that I read the first three and I gave this 4/5 stars!

 I had heard about Anne Frank’s story in school, but I had never actually read through The Diary Of A Young Girl.
 I love this book for so many reasons!
 Anne’s diary is from such an important time in history.
 There are many lessons to be learned from this time.
 But beyond that, Anne was such a gifted writer!
 I found myself empathizing with the emotions she was feeling.
 She wrote about feelings of not belonging, having no one to turn to, family drama, and other relatable troubles many young girls face.
 On top of that, she had to deal with the persecution of her race and the fear that she wasn’t safe.
 I found myself doing tons of research while I was reading this.
-I wanted to know what exactly the annex looked like, what happened to Anne and others, how they ended up being found, etc. If you haven’t read this, I 100% recommend it for everyone!
+I wanted to know what exactly the annex looked like, what happened to Anne and others, how they ended up being found, etc. If you haven’t read this, I 100% recommend it to everyone!
 I gave it 5/5 stars.

 I’ve had my eye on Adulting for a couple of years now and I finally ordered it on Amazon.
 I was honestly so excited to start reading it.
 I thought it would be a fun read, and that I might learn some things about this “adult” world, haha.
 Overall, I can see how it would be super helpful for a lot of people just starting out in life!
 I learned a few things that I’d never thought about before, like car maintenance and things I should keep in a fireproof safe.
 But I’m married and I’ve been an adult for a few years now, so other things like tips about cooking or romantic relationships weren’t relevant to me.
 Again, I see how they could be helpful to others though.
 One thing that really bothered me was that some of the tips seemed aimed toward a particular audience: college-educated, upper-middle-class women with high-paying careers.
-Tips like “keeping an emergency pair of heels in my car” just isn’t relatable to me or many of the adults I know, lol.
+Tips like “keeping an emergency pair of heels in my car” just aren’t relatable to me or many of the adults I know, lol.
 I gave it 3/5 stars.

 What are some of your recent reads?
 Do you want to read any of these books?
 Let’s chat in the comments!